IlyaEv25/ShredderReduxMod/README.md

 # ShredderReduxMod
 This is a modification of https://www.clicktorelease.com/code/codevember-2017/shredder-redux/

-"Particles" can now group in from from .obj files.
+"Particles" can now group in forms from .obj files.

 Example with a castle form: